 Wrapping It All Up

 Remember that genetics is both a predictive science and a storytelling tool.
-Now, each Punnett square you draw tells a miniature narrative about how parental alleles shuffle and recombine to shape the next generation.
+Each Punnett square you draw tells a miniature narrative about how parental alleles shuffle and recombine to shape the next generation.
 Mastering this narrative equips you with a foundation that will serve you well in advanced topics such as linked genes, polygenic traits, and modern molecular genetics.

 Final Thought: Practice, check your work against the answer key, and then challenge yourself by altering one variable—swap a heterozygous parent for a homozygous one, or introduce a new trait—and see how the ratios change.
 This active experimentation turns passive memorization into true understanding.